anhdat/MyNotes/Practical Vim.md

 **The change** is the command x, dd,

 > for example
-or everytime we dip into Insert mode until we return to Normal mode.
+or every time we dip into Insert mode until we return to Normal mode.

 **-> The Dot command is a mini macro**